My vision is to help you to make the most of your world - live the life you've always wanted to live - your best life ever.

 Have you ever tried to change an unwanted habit only to find your subconscious mind resisting?
 The great hypnotherapist Charles Tebbets wrote:

 "Since the subconscious mind is our driving force, we always do what our subconscious believes.
 Since it will believe anything it is told, we can reprogram it if we bypass the conscious mind and substitute new constructive ideas for its existing negative ones."
 All behavious are learnt behaviours, the results of past programming from parents, teachers, peers, co-workers, television etc. This programming can either propel us to success or keep us from it in spite of our best efforts.
 My role as a hypnotherapist is to empower my clients to reprogram their negative thought processes so they can make profound changes in a positive way.
-I use a combination of hypnotherapy, psychotherapy and NLP and CBT techniques to customise a treatment plan for my clients.
+I use a combination of hypnotherapy, psychotherapy, NLP, elements of CBT and mindfulness based therapies to customise a treatment plan for my clients.

-Consultations are held in Fishbourne Isle of Wight.
+Consultations are held in Binstead Isle of Wight.
 Please contact me to arrange a mutually convenient date and time.
 Click here for more information.

 The aim of the workshop is to: